 The bariatric procedure called sleeve gastrectomy surgery, or "gastric sleeve," involves the surgeon cutting away part of the stomach.

 The remaining portion, about the size of a small banana, cannot hold much food.

 The result: patients are full faster, consume fewer calories, and lose weight.

 Sometimes used as the first step in a two-stage surgical solution, followed by gastric bypass surgery, gastric sleeve surgery is also an effective option when used by itself.

-All of these operations – gastric sleeve, gastric plication and Lap-Band, are performed laparoscopically.
+All of these operations are performed laparoscopically.
 This means the doctor uses instruments inserted into small incisions in the abdomen, allowing for quicker recovery time and reducing the risks of possible complications.

-If you are interesting in learning more about any of the newest weight loss surgeries available, schedule an appointment with Dr. Korman and see if you qualify.
+If you are interested in learning more about any of the newest weight-loss surgeries available, schedule an appointment with Dr. Korman and see if you qualify.